The irony of Imposter Syndrome is that it only impacts capable, talented, skilled, motivated and ambitious people. Not

-- Need to learn a new skill quickly and effortlessly, and if you find it difficult, you feel like a failure
+- A need to learn a new skill quickly and effortlessly, and if you find it difficult, you feel like a failure

 This process of exploring Persona vs Authentic self is about detecting patterns in your behaviour and understanding how you view competence so you can identify the best steps to take to intercept and redirect the behaviours into more positive and confident action.

 How this plays out in practice: my Imposter Persona was Perfectionist, (and now I’m a recovered Perfectionist)